Medical entomology: Housefly

 The housefly is a very common and cosmopolitan species which transmits diseases to man.
 The organisms of both amoebic and bacillary dysenteries are picked up by flies from the faeces of infected people and transferred to clean food either on the fly's hairs or by the fly vomiting during feeding.
 Typhoid germs may be deposited on food with the fly's faeces.
 The house fly cause the spread of yaws germs by carrying them from a yaws ulcer to an ordinary sore.
 Houseflies also transmit poliomyelitis by carrying the virus from infected faeces to food or drink.
 Cholera and hepatitis are sometimes fly-borne.
 Other diseases carried by houseflies are Salmonella, tuberculosis, anthrax, and some forms of ophthalmia.
 They carry over 100 pathogens and transmit some parasitic worms.
 The flies in poorer and lower-hygiene areas usually carry more pathogens.
 Many disease-carrying insects have developed resistance to common insecticides making control efforts harder.

 Cockroach

-Cockroaches are known to carry disease-causing organisms, particularly those responsible for gastroenteritis, as they forage in unsanitary environments.
-Their bodies, saliva, and feces can harbor harmful bacteria like Salmonella and E. coli, which are spread when they come into contact with food or surfaces.
-Due to increased international travel and trade, bedbugs, lice, and cockroaches have resurged in cities worldwide.
-Additionally, cockroach excrement and cast skins contain allergens that can trigger allergic reactions in susceptible individuals.
-These allergens can lead to symptoms such as watery eyes, skin rashes, nasal congestion, and asthma.
+Cockroaches carry disease-causing organisms (typically gastroenteritis) as they forage.
+Cockroach excrement and cast skins also contain a number of allergens causing responses such as, watery eyes, rashes, congestion of nasal passages and asthma.